 Loading IndicatorLoading Indicator

-The US has not yet sold Nvidia Corp.’s latest H200 artificial intelligence chip to China, indicating Washington is keeping its semiconductor export controls in place.
+The US hasn’t yet sold Nvidia Corp.’s latest H200 AI chips to China, a sign Washington is maintaining its semiconductor export controls.

-Howard Lutnick, the US commerce secretary, said on April 22 that the US has not yet sold Nvidia’s H200 chip to China, according to Walter Bloomberg.
+Commerce Secretary Howard Lutnick said on April 22, citing Walter Bloomberg, that the US has not yet sold Nvidia’s H200 chips to China.

-The H200 is Nvidia’s latest chip for high-performance AI computing and is one of the core items subject to US technology export restrictions on China.
+The H200 is Nvidia’s latest semiconductor used for high-performance AI computing.
+It is one of the key items subject to US technology export restrictions targeting China.

-The comments come as the US and China remain locked in a technology rivalry, underscoring that limits on advanced semiconductor supplies are still in place.
+The remarks come as the US and China remain locked in a technology rivalry.
+They indicate that the US is continuing its policy of limiting supplies of advanced semiconductors.

-Markets are watching how export curbs on AI chips will affect the global semiconductor supply chain and the broader technology race.
-Whether those restrictions are eased, and how companies respond, remain key variables.
+Markets are watching how curbs on AI chip exports could affect the global semiconductor supply chain and the broader technology race.
+Whether those restrictions are eased and how companies respond will be key variables.

 JH Kim